 A major step in addressing the concerns about the global climate was taken at the UN conference held in Rio de Janeiro in 1992 when a Framework Convention on Climate Change was agreed.
 This has subsequently been ratified by 194 countries1.
 Under the Convention, industrialised countries were expected to take the lead in reducing greenhouse gas emissions2 to 1990 levels.
 However, the commitments by the industrialised countries were not legally binding.
 That was seen as a weakness, and it was decided accordingly that the convention should be augmented by a protocol with stricter and legally binding undertakings to reduce emissions.
 In 1995 negotiations on the protocol commenced and the Protocol to the Framework Convention on Climate Change was adopted in 1997 at the UN Climate Conference in Kyoto, Japan.
 The Kyoto Protocol, as it is commonly called, covers the period 2008-2012.
-Though the Kyoto Protocol was a significant achievement, and 192 countries ratified it (the USA being an important exception) negotiations have continued towards the development of a more comprehensive treaty.
+Though the Kyoto Protocol was a significant achievement, and 1913 countries ratified it, negotiations have continued towards the development of a more comprehensive treaty.
 At the Climate Conference in Bali in 2007, terms were agreed for the negotiation of a further treaty.
-The work in preparation for this gained momentum throughout 2008 particularly at the Conference of
+The work in preparation for this gained momentum throughout 2008 particularly at the Conference of Parties (COP) at its 14th session held in Poznan, Poland in December 2008 and through the Climate Change Talks in March and June 2009 held in Bonn, Germany.
+However the Copenhagen COP held in December 2009 proved to be a disappointment as agreement could not be reached on a comprehensive treaty to replace the Kyoto Protocol in 2012.
+Copenhagen resulted in a non-binding political declaration that failed to achieve consensus, with several countries dissenting.
+Strenuous efforts have continued since then and significant measures were agreed at the COP16 in Cancun during 2010 to help developing nations deal with climate change.
+Further progress was made in a series of talks during 2011, concluding in Durban, South Africa in December.
+During this COP17, the Durban Platform for Enhanced Action was agreed which spelled out a path to negotiate a new legal and universal emission reduction agreement by 2015 to be adopted by 2020.
+The key achievement was that it accounted for the mitigation efforts of all countries under one agreement.
+Governments, including 38 industrialised countries, also agreed a second commitment period of the Kyoto Protocol from January 1, 2013.
+Parties to this second period will turn their economy-wide targets into quantified emission limitation or reduction objectives and submit them for review by May 1, 2012.